Interlisp/Interlisp.github.io/README.md

 **4. `deploy` — Deploy to GitHub Pages**

 Takes the output of the build step and deploys it to GitHub Pages using the GitHub `deploy-pages` action.
-Runs only from the `main` branch when the build succeeded and was not skipped (`skipped != 'true'`, checked for every event including manual dispatch as a safety net so `deploy-pages` always has a fresh artifact).
+Runs only from the `main` branch when the build succeeded and was not skipped (`skipped != 'true'`, checked for every event including manual dispatch as a safety net so `deploy-pages` always has a newly built artifact).
 Never runs on pull requests or from non-`main` refs.

 **Deploy test matrix** (every row also requires `build` result `success`):